rspolyak/emflex-firmware/README.md

 # Description
 This is the main source code repository of the Emflex firmware.

 Emflex was designed to provide users with unified framework for building embedded devices.
 It incorporates RTOS, a set of drivers for different sensors and modules, BSP that abstracts application code from underlying boards.

-Application code (called "profiles") is meant to incorporate all the capabilities provided by framework to easily build embedded devices for different areas, like Home automation, Security, IoT, etc.
-To ease debugging, Emflex provides CLI and logging components.
+Application code (called "profiles") is meant to incorporate all the capabilities provided by framework to easily build embedded devices for different areas, like Home automation, Security, IoT, etc. To ease debugging, Emflex provides CLI and logging components.

-## Prerequisite
+## Prerequisites
 * Clone or fetch the code repository with all git submodules To clone the code repository recursively (git 1.9+)